 Non-compliance during the liquidation process may result in fines, penalties, and in some cases, criminal charges.

-Directors may also be held personally liable for the debts of their own company directors, depending on the specific circumstances.
+Depending on the specific circumstances, directors may also be held personally liable for the debts of their own company directors.

 Potential consequences for directors include disqualification and personal liability for company debt.
 In certain conditions, directors may also be subject to a custodial penalty.